-Policy 8: Community Facilities
+Policy 6: Community Facilities

 - 5.5.
-The parish benefits from a range of community facilities which are primarily focused within the four main settlements. - 5.6.
-Community facilities include doctors surgery, primary schools, private preparatory school, village halls, retail outlets including post office, newsagents, public houses/ restaurants, coffee shops, hair and beauty salons, car repairs, recreation ground including sport pitches, garden centres, petrol filling station and churches.
+The Parish benefits from a range of community facilities which are primarily focused within the four main settlements. - 5.6.
+Community facilities include: doctors surgery; primary schools; private preparatory school; village halls; retail outlets including, Post Office, newsagents, public houses/restaurants, coffee shops, hair and beauty salons, car repairs; recreation ground, including sport pitches; garden centres, petrol filling station; and churches.

-Figure 6: St.Mary's, Slaugham
+Figure 7: St.Mary's, Slaugham

-5.7.
-Public feedback has highlighted residents support for improvement and/ or replacement to/of Handcross Village Hall.
-In light of local support the Parish Council will support proposals which seek to enhance and/or in the longer term replace the existing facility.
+- 5.7.
+Public feedback has highlighted residents support for improvement and/or replacement to/of Handcross Village Hall.
+In light of local support, SPC will support proposals which seek to enhance and/or in the longer-term replace the existing facility. - 5.8.

-5.8.
 SPC seek to resist the loss of these facilities, or alternatively, where such loss is unavoidable, secure compensatory mitigatory provision.
 Proposals for the enhancement of such facilities, either by alteration, extension or replacement will be supported.

-Policy 8: Community Facilities
+Policy 6: Community Facilities